marcus-mcclain/cyber-defender-man/courses/course6_detection_response.md

 - Writing response plans congruent with NIST CSF

 ## Highlight
 I investigated a phishing ransomware attack and documented the 5 W's (Who, What, When, Where, Why) using an incident handler’s journal.
-I also analyzed a file hash in VirusTotal and documented a response strategy:contentReference[oaicite:7]{index=7}.
+I also analyzed a file hash in VirusTotal and documented a response strategy.